 When you're moving to a city as large as Toronto you need to consider how you're going to get around on a daily basis.
-Some choose to live in Leslieville homes and keep the two cars in the driveway that you will see in smaller cities, commuting to work everyday in rush hour traffic, while others will opt to trade in their vehicle for a transit pass.
-While you may have been able to take the Oakville airport limo service to get you to your new home, you may want to look into the most cost effective transportation option.
+Some choose to live here and keep the two cars in the driveway that you will see in smaller cities, commuting to work everyday in rush hour traffic, while others will opt to trade in their vehicle for a transit pass.
+While you may have been able to take a taxi to get you to your new home, you may want to look into the most cost effective transportation option.
 Here are some of your choices if you're living in the Greater Toronto Area.

 There is also the option of taking GO Transit if you live outside of the City of Toronto but still in the GTA.
 There are GO buses and trains within the system and most of them use Union Station as their home base.
-From there you can transfer to the subway to get you to your job working in an Avaya IP office or to attend a concert or theatre event.
+From there you can transfer to the subway to get you to your job or to attend a concert or theatre event.

 If you're looking for ways to be more environmentally conscious, you could also become a city cyclist.
 Toronto is making an effort to provide more paths and lanes for bikers, which can get you from downtown, back home, and all the way out to the Beaches or Bloor West.